Basis Postdoctoral Fellow — Open Call

 The second is to advance society’s ability to solve intractable problems.
 This involves expanding the scale, complexity, and breadth of problems we can solve today and, more importantly, accelerating our ability to solve problems in the future.

-- This fellowship offers a unique research experience, integrating the advantages of both academic and industry environments.
-Fellows have the autonomy to develop and direct their own research, while benefiting from mentorship and collaboration from both groups.
+• This structure offers a distinctive research environment that blends the strengths of academia and industry.
+Fellows have the autonomy to shape their own research agendas while benefiting from mentorship, collaboration, and resources from both settings.

-- There are two paths to the Fellowship: apply to join an existing project, or propose something new via our open call.
+• There are two pathways into the Fellowship: joining an existing project or proposing a new research direction through our open call.

-- Existing projects: Fellows are jointly employed by an established partner PI.
-There may be one identified PI, or a choice from a curated shortlist.
+• Existing projects: Fellows are jointly employed with an established partner PI.
+Some roles have a single designated PI; others offer a choice from a curated shortlist.
+Open positions are listed on our job board.

 Core Responsibilities